-Here he is as a college student, at 18 years old.
+Here he is as a college student, at 18 years old at Mt.
+Union College in Alliance, Ohio.
 (And I’m NOT the one who drew a circle around his picture!)
 I’m sure that the family had high hopes for their only son, since papa was the town doctor and came from a family loaded with ambitious men.
 They included his uncle Frank Stout, an attorney in Omaha.

 However, Bill Stout, it seems, liked to party.
 His father, a strict church goer and teetotaler, finally had enough and turned his back on Bill.

 There is a family legend that a woman living in a nearby town, who was a bit of a Bohemian–an artist– took a fancy to the much younger man and decided to finance his law school education in New York.
 So off went Bill to law school.